hisaac/hisaac.net/source/_posts/2016/2016-10-11-world-mental-health-day.md

 ---
-title: World Mental Health Day
+title: "World Mental Health Day"
 date: 2016-10-11T10:13:47-05:00
 layout: post
-tags: mental health
+tags: mental-health
 ---

 I guess I missed World Mental Health Day (it was yesterday), but I would like to share anyway.